7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Passive habits

-- Limiting identity beliefs
+- Limiting beliefs about who you are

-And that also means it can change.
+And that means it can be changed.

+Not through one dramatic breakthrough.
 Not through motivation alone.

 But through: